flawil-beavers/Future-Engineers_2025/README.md

 | A Few      | LEGO Technic Bricks                                                       | -               |
 | 4          | LEGO Technic Wheels                                                       | -               |
 | **TOTAL**  |                                                                             | **258.17**      |

+All files for the 3D printed parts can be found in the 3D-Printed-Parts folder on GitHub.
+All parts can be printed without supports at 0.2mm layer height.
+We recommend using PET-G or nGen for the parts (PLA can also be used).
+The wiring diagram can be found in the Wiring Diagram file.
+The instructions for the LEGO chassis can be found in the stud.io file.

 ---